 Water footprints can be calculated for individuals, households, businesses and countries.
 GRACE’s Water Footprint Calculator helps people find out how their daily actions affect their individual water use.

-Water Footprints Identify Direct and Virtual Water Use Patterns
+Water Footprints Are an Assessment of Direct and Virtual Water Use Patterns

 Fresh water is vital to life, but as the world’s population grows, so does its use of water.
 It takes water – a lot of it – to produce food, to make energy and to manufacture consumer products.
 This is what’s known as virtual water.